 - 1 package of store-bought puff pastry sheets (I really like the Pepperidge Farm Brand for these since it’s already scored!)

-- 1 tbsp (7g) powdered sugar
+- 1 tablespoon (7g) powdered sugar

-- 1-2 tsp (5-10ml) of heavy cream
+- 1-2 teaspoon (5-10ml) of heavy cream

 - Pre-heat oven to 400F (200C)